Why Should I Buy a Medicare Supplement Plan?

 - Part A hospice care coinsurance or copayment

-The most comprehensive of the 10 standard Medicare Supplement plans is Plan F, which typically covers the same four benefits as Plan A, listed above, as well as five additional benefits.
+The most comprehensive of the 10 standard Medicare Supplement insurance plans is Plan F*, which typically includes the same four benefits as Plan A, listed above, as well as five additional benefits.
 These benefits are:

 - Skilled nursing facility care coinsurance

 - Part B deductible*

 - Part B excess charge

 - Foreign travel at 80% up to plan limits

 *Medicare Supplement Plan F (including high-deductible Plan F) is being phased out, along with Medicare Supplement Plan C. These are the only Medicare Supplement plans in most states that may cover the Medicare Part B deductible.
 As of January 1, 2020, you won’t be able to buy Plan F if you don’t qualify for Medicare until that date or later.
 If you qualify for Medicare by the end of 2019, you might still be able to buy Plan F (or Plan C).
 If you already have Plan F or Plan C, you can generally keep your plan.